 The commands in arg are to be read and executed when the shell receives signal sigspec.
 If arg is absent (and there is a single sigspec) or equal to '-', each specified signal's disposition is reset to the value it had when the shell was started.
 If arg is the null string, then the signal specified by each sigspec is ignored by the shell and commands it invokes.
 If arg is not present and '-p' has been supplied, the shell displays the trap commands associated with each sigspec.
 If no arguments are supplied, or only '-p' is given, trap prints the list of commands associated with each signal number in a form that may be reused as shell input.
 The '-1' option causes the shell to print a list of signal names and their corresponding numbers.
 Each sigspec is either a signal name or a signal number.
 Signal names are case insensitive and the SIG prefix is optional.

 If a sigspec is 0 or EXIT, arg is executed when the shell exits.
 If a sigspec is DEBUG, the command arg is executed before every simple command, for command, case command, select command, every arithmetic for command, and before the first command executes in a shell function.
-Refer to the description of the extglob option to the shopt builtin (see Section 4.3.2 [The Shopt Builtin], page 54) for details of its effect on the DEBUG trap.
+Refer to the description of the extdebug option to the shopt builtin (see Section 4.3.2 [The Shopt Builtin], page 55) for details of its effect on the DEBUG trap.
+If a sigspec is RETURN, the command arg is executed each time a shell function or a script executed with the . or source builtins finishes executing.

 If a sigspec is ERR, the command arg is executed whenever a simple command has a non-zero exit status, subject to the following conditions.
-The ERR trap is not executed if the failed command is part of the command list immediately following an until or while keyword, part of the test following the if or elif reserved words, part of a command executed in a && or || list, or if the command's return status is being inverted using!.
+The ERR trap is not executed if the failed command is part of the command list immediately following an until or while keyword, part of the test following the if or elif reserved words, part of a command executed in a && or || list, or if the command's return status is being inverted using !.
 These are the same conditions obeyed by the errexit option.
-If a sigspec is RETURN, the command arg is executed each time a shell function or a script executed with the . or source builtins finishes executing.

 Signals ignored upon entry to the shell cannot be trapped or reset.
-Trapped signals that are not being ignored are reset to their original values in a child process when it is created.
+Trapped signals that are not being ignored are reset to their original values in a subshell or subshell environment when one is created.